webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 - All releases tagged from `main`

 **2. Feature Branches**
-- All development work happens in feature branches
 - Branch from latest `main`
 - One feature/fix per branch
 - Short-lived (typically < 2 weeks)